alevere/openc2-python-slpf-iptables/README.md

 # openc2-python-slpf-iptables
-This is a partial Apache and Python3 implementation of the OpenC2 SLPF Committee Specification version 1.1 for an Amazon Linux 2 AMI web server.
+This is a partial Apache and Python3 implementation of the OpenC2 SLPF Committee Specification version 1.1 for an Amazon Web Services (AWS) Linux 2 AMI or Google Cloud Platform (GCP) Ubuntu web server.
 Successful commands will instantiate stateful or stateless rules via iptables or ip6tables.
 For more information on OpenC2 see openc2.org

 ## Overview